danielsaidi/RichTextKit/Sources/RichTextKit/RichTextKit.docc/Getting-Started.md

 The ``RichTextEditor`` connects the ``RichTextContext`` with an internal ``RichTextCoordinator``, which coordinates changes in both the context and the text view.

-You can now use the context to change font, font size, colors, alignment etc. The context will set properties which are observed by the coordinator, which also observe the text view and syncs any changes between the two.
+You can now use the context to change font, font size, colors, alignment etc. and also observe how these properties change when you move the cursor around the text view.

-For instance, to display the current font size, you can observe and display the value of the context's ``RichTextContext/fontSize``.
-You can also set a new value to have the coordinator sync the value with the text view.
+For instance, to display and change the current font size, you can use the context's ``RichTextContext/fontSize``:

 ```swift
 print("The current font size is \(context.fontSize)")